jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

       -o DGClima.xlsx --start 1990 --end 2018 --keys

 The first sheet in the Excel result file *DGClima.xlsx* lists UID's in UIDMatrix excel file but not found in the inventory.
+The second sheet the GWP's used.
 Following sheets represent scenario results for each land use and land use change class.
 Summation rows are marked yellow.
 Cells missing data are marked red.